 The common thread through all of these research studies is the disturbance of the core circadian clock.

 You may be thinking, I don’t work the night shift, so none of this applies to me…

 Our modern society has created an environment that increases circadian clock disruption in most people.
 Prior to the invention of the light bulb, our only exposure to light at night was to fire, which is extremely low in the circadian rhythm shifting blue wavelengths.
 Light at night is now ubiquitous – from watching TV, turning on your overhead lights in your living room, going out into a well lit urban area, playing games on your smartphone.
 We have fundamentally changed our core circadian clock through exposure to light at times when our body expects an absence of blue wavelengths.

 Another feature of modern society is the propensity to stay up late on the weekends and then sleep in the next morning.
 Many of us catch a movie on Friday night or go out with friends for dinner and drinks.
 Why not stay up late when you can sleep in the next morning?
-Biologically, this is similar to jet lag, where you shift your body's internal clock by a couple of time zones.
+Biologically, this is similar to jet lag, where you shift your body’s internal clock by a couple of time zones.
 This social jet lag disrupts your circadian clock.
-We humans are resilient, and staying up late once in a while is probably not going to have that much overall impact.
-But chronically shifting your circadian clock by a couple hours each weekend, and then shifting back on Monday morning, is having an impact on your long-term health – and also can be impacting your fertility.
+We, humans, are resilient, and staying up late once in a while is probably not going to have that much overall impact.
+But chronically shifting your circadian clock by a couple of hours each weekend, and then shifting back on Monday morning, is having an impact on your long-term health – and also can be impacting your fertility.